GunnarOverkill/go-gunnarstacos/README.md

+OUTDATED!
+New Version of QB/QB-Inventory changes things and I am unsure how to fix them.

 Based on the ATMTACO MLO

 *Feel free to change it from gunnarstacos to tacoshop or whatever u want it to be.
 I also have a version that is go-tacoshop that changes everything to taco shop.*